if-scientific/RFSwitchChassisExampleScripts/README.md

 Any changes done on the GPIB or VISA connection will be shown on the web page hosted at **DEVICE_IP_ADDRESS**:3000

+**Please note that the given GPIB example works only using a gpib to usb serial bus convertor.**
 # Commands
 There are 7 main commands that can be sent to the device.